tej-13/fridge-to-recipe/README.md

 **Tejas D Ponarkar**

-Artificial Intelligence & Machine Learning Student
+Computer Science Graduate

 ---

-⭐ If you found this project useful, consider giving it a star.
+⭐ If you found this project useful, consider giving it a star!